Self-Study

 Upon completion of this course, you will be able to:

-- Recognize when a true sale opinion is generally required to be obtained;
+- Recognize when a true sale opinion is generally required to be obtained

-- Identify considerations regarding whether internal legal counsel can issue a true sale opinion;
+- Identify considerations regarding whether internal legal counsel can issue a true sale opinion

-- Recognize characteristics of a nonconsolidation opinion.
+- Recognize characteristics of a nonconsolidation opinion

 Course Specifics

-Prerequisites There are no prerequisites. |
+There are no prerequisites.

-Compliance information
+Compliance Information

 CMA Notice: Western CPE makes every attempt to maintain our CMA CPE library, to ensure a course meets your continuing education requirements please visit Insitute of Management Accountants (IMA)

-Kelen is a recognized author and reviewer of CPE courses and has authored over 120 courses (300+ CPE credit hours) covering a range of accounting, auditing, financial reporting, regulatory, and ethics topics.
-His courses are available for purchase from many online CPE providers including the AICPA.
-Kelen also remained involved in CPA exam content development for nearly 10 years and authored more than a thousand multiple choice questions for various sections of the CPA exam.
+Kelen is a recognized author and reviewer of CPE courses and has authored over 230 courses (570+ CPE credit hours) covering a range of accounting, auditing, financial reporting, regulatory, and ethics topics.
+Kelen remained involved in CPA exam content development for nearly 10 years and authored more than a thousand multiple-choice questions for various sections of the CPA exam.
 He also serves as an Editorial Advisor for the AICPA’s “Journal of Accountancy”.
-Kelen has nearly 20 years of progressive finance and accounting experience.
-He …
+Kelen has over 20 years of progressive finance and accounting experience.
+He currently serves as a Principal in Accounting Policy with HP.
+Prior to HP, he served in …

-$29.00 – $49.00
+-

 QAS Self-Study

-$29.00 – $49.00
+Credits: 1 $29.00 -